cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### Website monitoring tab

-The configuration of the Website monitoring tool and the Slow Site analyzer can be done in the LVE Manager -> Website monitoring tab.
+You can configure the Website monitoring tool and Slow Site analyzer and view the daily reports in the LVE Manager -> Website monitoring tab.

-There are Main, PHP Site analyzer, and Settings subtabs.
+There are Main, PHP Site analyzer, and Settings subtabs here.

 #### Main